Forensics: Linguistics

 Voice identification can be used, for example, to determine:

-On the topic of author identification, see Counteracting Forensic Linguistics[1] and Who wrote that?.
+On the topic of author identification:

 Used in tactics: Incrimination